Energizing Your People to Achieve Good Things

 Motivated people are highly adaptable, particularly when it comes to change, and they have a positive attitude at work.
 They help to spread an organization's good reputation, reduce rates of absenteeism, and improve performance and profit.
 They also work hard to achieve their goals, and work with a greater sense of urgency than unmotivated people.

-You can use the following steps and strategies to create a motivating environment.
+As a manager, you can use the following steps and strategies to create a motivating environment for your team.

 Step 1: Check Your Assumptions